ConvertKit/convertkit-wordpress-libraries/SETUP.md

 Again, don't worry if you don't understand these commands; if your output looks similar to the above screenshot, with no errors, your environment is setup successfully.

-### Add your API Key to the Plugin

-Refer to the [ConvertKit Help Article](https://help.convertkit.com/en/articles/2502591-getting-started-the-wordpress-plugin) to get started with using the WordPress Plugin.

 ### Next Steps